dotCMS/plugin-dotcms-elasticsearch-content-3.0/README.md

 This plugin for dotCMS 3.0 exposes native elasticsearch content queries via a viewtool, a java api, a portlet and as a restful service.
 It allows you access to geolocation queries, facets, suggestions ("Did you mean?" and other OTB functionality.

-In order to use geolocation, you will need to add a field to the content you want to query with the velocity var name "latlon".
+In order to use geolocation, you will need to add a text field to the content you want to query with the velocity var name "latlon".
+You should do a full reindex after adding the field.

 Once this plugin is installed, you can add the portlet to a layout and try elasticsearch queries against the dotCMS content store.